Regulus343/Nxs/readme.md

 <a name="composer-package-installation"></a>
 ## Installation

-To install Nxs, copy the `nxt` directory to the `webapps/root` directory of the Nxt Client.
+To install Nxs, copy the directory to the `webapps/root` directory of the Nxt Client and rename it to `nxs`.
 Then, open `etc/webdefault.xml` and add this:

 	<init-param>
 		<param-name>relativeResourceBase</param-name>